goodybag/pg-delta/README.md

 #### delta.run( options, [callback] )

-Run the deltas specified in the directory `options.deltasDir`.
+Run the deltas specified in the directory `options.deltasDir` in order of semver.

 __Options:__